stelzinga/MF/MGT_80.Tools.md

 Projects that are completed.
 In MSS it is also used for Run Goals, Routines, Subs and Drills.
 ________________________________________
 ## Gantt Chart (Framework)
 A Gantt Chart is a chart in which horizontal lines show work (effort) -to be- done in certain periods of time in relation to the amount planned for those periods.
 It is very useful to give an overview of planned work and how much of that has been achieved and can thus act as a Tactical Plan, see [## Tactical Plan].
 It is a good way to measure progress, see [## Measurement].
 It does, however, not measure progress against deliverables e.g. Cost reduction, which needs to be measured separately.
-MSS has a built-in Gantt Chart, see [## MSS].
+The MSS has a built-in Gantt Chart, see [## MSS].
 ________________________________________
 ## Tactical Plan (Framework)
 A Tactical Plan sets out a higher level view of Goals, Sub-Goals and Objectives throughout the year.
 More info on p.
 217 of Principles of Management.
 In addition to showing progress, a Tactical Plan also shows the ratio of Effort in Run vs Change.